feduke-nukem/animated_glitch/doc/known-issues.md

 ## Known issues

 - Due to frequent rebuilds, some junks may occur when scrolling.
-To minimize this behavior, you can try stopping the [AnimatedGlitchController](https://pub.dev/documentation/animated_glitch/latest/animated_glitch/AnimatedGlitchController-class.html) when scrolling begins and starting it again when scrolling ends:
+To minimize this behavior, you can try stopping the [AnimatedGlitchController](https://pub.dev/documentation/animated_glitch/latest/animated_glitch/AnimatedGlitchController-class.html) when scrolling begins and starting it again when scrolling ends.
+This approach may help:

 ```dart
 final _controllers = List.filled(